 When it comes to the health benefits of eating plant protein, know that adjusting your diet requires little extra time—or effort.
-The power of plants is strong, and you don't even have to go full-fledged vegan, vegetarian, or plant-based to notice positive changes in how you feel, says Amy Gorin, MS, RDN, a registered dietitian and the owner of Amy Gorin Nutrition in the New York City area.
-You can simply add more plant protein to your daily meals to help the planet and your well-being.
+The power of plants is strong, and you don't even have to go full-fledged vegan, vegetarian, says Amy Gorin, MS, RDN, a registered dietitian and the owner of Amy Gorin Nutrition in the New York City area.
+For example, unlike meat, pistachios are a naturally cholesterol-free snack that is protein-powered and adds fiber to your day.
+Simply add more plant protein to your daily meals to reap health benefits.

 How to eat more plant protein with simple snacks and eating hacks.

 Now that you know plant protein is amazing, you probably want to add it to your diet ASAP.
 To make it easier for you, we put together a list of 5 actually tasty ways to eat more plant protein.

 Protein punch: 6 grams per 1 ounce pistachios